kdcasey/TwitchChat/README.md

 ## Notes

 "Code/IrcClient.cs" and "Code/TwitchIrcClient.cs" are un altered from my personal bot projects.
-Only difference is they are compiled into separate libraries instead of beind placed directly into the application.
+Only difference is they are compiled into separate libraries instead of being placed directly into the application.
 The WPF application itself is to demonstrate the library's usage.
-In my personal projects I also use Json.NET, but for the purpose of keeping this open source version external-library-free, I've used the Microsoft Json Serializer located in "Code/Json/*".
+In my personal projects I also use Json.NET to get verious json results from the Twitch API, but for the purpose of keeping this open source version external-library-free, I've used the Microsoft Json Serializer located in "Code/Json/*".